tsgates/arch-wiki-markdown/wiki/Open_Sound_System.md

 http://www.kde.org/applications/multimedia/kmix/ || kdemultimedia-kmix

--   VolWheel — for LXDE.

-http://oliwer.net/b/volwheel.html || volwheel

-After installing VolWheel, you will need to do the following to enable OSS support:

--   add it to the LXDE autostart file:

-     echo "volwheel" >> ~/.config/lxsession/LXDE/autostart

--   right click on the system tray icon, choose the Preferences item and then change:
+-   VolWheel — After the installation, set it to autostart as needed, then enable OSS support by right-clicking on the system tray icon, choosing Preferences and then changing:

 -   Driver: OSS.
-    -   Default Channel: vmix0-outvol (find out what channel to use from ossmix).
+-   Default Channel: vmix0-outvol (find out what channel to use with ossmix).
 -   Default Mixer: ossxmix.
 -   In the MiniMixer tab (optional), add vmix0-outvol and optionally others.

+http://oliwer.net/b/volwheel.html || volwheel

 Configuring Applications for OSS
 --------------------------------